 Every student has the right to propose the establishment of a new Student Organisation, as long as their purpose and principles are in accordance with the Milestone mission.
 To set up an accredited society or club within Milestone, please fill out the Student Organisation Registration Form to the best of your ability and email it to the Student Life Coordinator, Eszter Sebők at firstname.lastname@example.org.

 Booking a Room

-Room bookings, whether for a class, a mentoring session, or a student society event, have to be made at least three days in advance, with an estimate of how many students will attend (and hence the room capacity required), and indication of what equipment (such as a projector, etc.) will be needed.
+Room bookings for society events have to be made at least three days in advance, with an estimate of how many students will attend (and hence the room capacity required), and indication of what equipment (such as a projector, etc.) will be needed.

 If you would like to book a room, please send an email to: email@example.com